SaraGMatos/backend-project/README.md

 - _GET_: Responds with an array of objects with all topics and the required keys (slug, description).

+## /api/articles

+- _GET_: Responds with an array of objects with all articles in descending order by creation date and with the required keys (author, title, article_id, topic, created_at, votes, article_img_url, comment_count).

 ## /api/treasures/:treasure_id

-- _GET_: Responds with an article object with the required keys (author, title, article_id, body, topic, created_at, votes, article_imd_url)
+- _GET_: Responds with an article object with the required keys (author, title, article_id, body, topic, created_at, votes, article_imd_url).